 Next stop, Coniston, is a beautiful village which is well known for Coniston Water and Donald Campbell CBE, who broke the world water speed record of 276mph.
 You might also catch a glimpse of a Steam Yacht Gondola that's a rebuilt Victorian steam powered yacht that offers cruises on Coniston Water.

 Admiring the views, the tour will then take you to the final stop which is a trip to Hawkshead.
 Hawkshead is a charming medieval village full of narrow alleys and characterful squares.
 It is home to a grammar school which was established back in 1585 and where the famous English poet, William Wordsworth went to school.
 Overlooking the village on a hill, you can also find St Michael and All Angels Church that has been there since 16th century.
 Whilst we're talking about Hawkshead we also must mention the delicious Hawkshead Relish Company, which is definitely worth a visit!
 Hawkshead is a village where you get a real sense of history and it is a great place to explore, which is why we include it in so many of our tours.
 With further strong connections to Beatrix Potter, Hawkshead village was the location of her local solicitor husband, William Heelis office which today is Beatrix Potter’s Gallery.
 The 17th century building remains mostly unaltered and houses many original items, drawings and illustrations.

 Both our summer and winter tours are an ideal afternoon out for fans of Miss Potter, taking in some great locations in a scenic afternoon.
 Even if you’re not a fan of the author you can sit back and enjoy some of the best scenery the Lake District has to offer.

 If you wish to visit Hill Top House please add the entrance to your tour ticket.
-Please note: Hill Top House is closed on Thursdays & Fridays between February - July & September - October excluding school holidays.
-To check the opening days please check their website.
+Please note: Hill Top House is closed on Thursdays & Fridays on certain days throughout the year, on these dates the Best of the Lake District tour is available.